Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 U2725QE is best for

-Professionals who want the cleanest desk setup: one Thunderbolt cable to the monitor handles video, power, data, and makes it possible to daisy-chain a second display later.
+Professionals who want a single-cable desk setup: one Thunderbolt cable to the monitor handles video, power, data, and makes it possible to daisy-chain a second display later.
 The 140W PD means you can also plug in a MacBook Pro without a separate charger.

 Dell S2725QC — Best Value USB-C 4K